SAURABHM6341/curly-potato/README.md

 - [React](https://react.dev/) - UI library
 - [Vite](https://vitejs.dev/) - Build tool

+### National Integration Partners

+- **Aadhaar (UIDAI)** - Identity verification with privacy protection
+- **DigiLocker** - Document verification and storage
+- **eCourts** - Case status and legal proceedings
+- **CCTNS** - Crime tracking and FIR integration
+- **Banking APIs** - Direct Benefit Transfer implementation

 ### Inspiration

-This project was inspired by the need to digitize government services and make them more accessible to citizens.
+This project was inspired by the need to digitize relief and assistance under the PCR and PoA Acts, ensuring timely delivery of justice and support to victims of caste-based discrimination and atrocities.

 ---